How Do I List My Home on the MLS?

 In addition to the listing fee, there’s one other cost involved: You’ll need to consider what commission you are willing to give to the buyer’s agent.

-To list on the MLS, a dollar amount is required.
-It could, however, be as little as $100 or the standard rate of 2-3% of the sale price.
+To list on the MLS, a commission amount is required.
+The standard rate is 2-3% of the sale price.
+Homepie requires a minimum of 2% to the buyer’s agent.

 Not only it is simple to list your home, but you have one place to manage your home sale.